How to: Add a Chart to a Dashboard

 This Decisions component provides the trigger for your dashboard's View button.

-1. Drag and drop a Decisions component onto the canvas.
-Place it below your ViewGrid component.
+1. Drag and drop a Decisions component onto the canvas, placing it below your ViewGrid component.

-2. Enter ruleButtons in the Property ID and Label Text.
+2. In the Property ID and Canvas Label Text fields, enter ruleButtons.

 3. In the Inputs table, enter the following: